ibm-cloud-docs/vpc/vsi_is_profiles.md

 A profile is a combination of instance attributes, such as the number of vCPUs, amount of RAM, and more that can be instantiated quickly to start a virtual server instance.
 In the {{site.data.keyword.Bluemix_notm}} console, you can choose from popular profile configurations or select from a list of profiles that best fit your needs.
 {: shortdesc}

-The IBM Cloud Virtual Servers for VPC on POWER service is deprecated.
-As of 02 June 2020, you cannot provision new instances.
-Any instance that is still provisioned as of 22 August 2020 will be deleted.
-For more information, see the [End of Service Announcement for Virtual Servers for VPC on POWER](https://www.ibm.com/cloud/blog/announcements/end-of-service-announcement-for-virtual-servers-for-vpc-on-power).
-{:deprecated}

 The following profile families are available:

 | Families | Description |